lmfit/uncertainties/doc/index.rst

 Acknowledgments
 ===============

 The author wishes to thank Arnaud Delobelle, Pierre Cladé, and Sebastian Walter for very useful technical input.
-I would like to thank Joaquin Abian, Jason Moore, and many other users for their feedback and suggestions, which greatly helped improve this program.
+Patches by Pierre Cladé are gratefully acknowledged.
+I would also like to thank Joaquin Abian, Jason Moore, and many other users for their feedback and suggestions, which greatly helped improve this program.
 I am also grateful to the Linux distribution maintainers of this package.

 .. toctree::
    :hidden: